 Steps to Create a Community Investment Fund

 The following is an excerpt from “Community Investment Funds: A How-To Guide for Building Local Wealth, Equity, and Justice,” a joint project of the National Coalition for Community Capital and Solidago Foundation.
 The handbook can be downloaded in its entirety here.
+For further guidance, please refer to our Community Investment Fund Toolkit, a collection of resources for anyone who wants to develop a CIF in their community.

 No single formula exists for creating a community investment fund.
 But in this section, we’ll walk you through the important questions that will inform your decision-making and guide you through the process of setting up a fund.